Life Insurance with Anemia.

 - If so, have any of your medications changed in any way within the past 2 years?

 - Have you been admitted to a hospital for any reason in the past 2 years?

 - Have you applied for or received any form of disability benefits?

 What rate (or price) can I qualify for?

-Now as you can see, there are a lot of factors that can come into play when determining what kind of “rate” you might be able to qualify for.
-And the truth is, these questions that we’ve listed above really only represent the “tip of the iceberg” when it comes to all the factors that could come into play depending on how you answer these “basic” starter questions.
+Now, as you can see, there are many factors that can come into play when determining what kind of “rate” you might qualify for.
+The truth is that the questions that we’ve listed above really only represent the “tip of the iceberg” when it comes to all the factors that could come into play depending on how you answer these “basic” starter questions.

 This is why…

-If you have been diagnosed with anemia which seem to be related to some kind of “blood loss” which might be associated with:
+If you have been diagnosed with Anemia which seems to be related to some kind of “blood loss” which might be associated with: